-The Niagara Frontier Region of New York State Parks has announced the annual permit lottery for the 2015 pheasant-hunting season will take place Monday, Oct.
-5. This will include the drawing for both the youth hunt and the regular season hunt.
+The Niagara Region of the New York State Office of Parks, Recreation and Historic Preservation announced the annual permit lottery for the 2021 pheasant hunting season will take place Friday, Oct.
+1. This will include the drawing for both the youth hunt and the regular season hunt.

-Youth hunt permits will be required for the two days expected to draw the heaviest hunting traffic: Saturday, Oct.
-10, and Sunday, Oct.
-11. The youth hunt this year will allow for a second hunter on the permit.
+Youth hunt permits will allow for a second hunter to be on the permit and are required for the two days of the special youth hunting weekend – Saturday and Sunday, Oct.
+9-10.
 For the regular season hunt, permits will be required for the three days expected to draw the heaviest hunting traffic: Oct.
-17, 24 and 31.
+16, 23 and 30.

 There will be two separate hunts each day.
 The first hunt will be from sunrise to 12:30 p.m.
 The second hunt will be from 12:30 p.m. to sunset.

 Hunting throughout the pheasant season, from Oct.
-17 to Dec.
+16 to Dec.
 31, is allowed at three state parks: Golden Hill, Joseph Davis and Wilson-Tuscarora.
-Permits, however, are required on Oct.
-10, 11, 17, 24 and 31.
+No hunting is permitted during the open firearm season for deer.
+Permits, however, are required to hunt on Saturdays in October.

-The file card should include: applicant's name, address, telephone number, email address, hunting license back tag number, hunt date, a.m. hunt or p.m. hunt and desired park location.
+The file card should include applicant’s name, address, telephone number, email address, hunting license back tag number, hunt date, a.m. hunt or p.m. hunt, and desired park location.
 Entries will be computerized to avoid duplications.
-All lottery entries must be received by noon on Friday, Oct.
-3. For more information or questions, call individual parks for more information.
+All your lottery entries must be received by noon Thursday, Sept.
+30. For more information or questions, call individual parks for more information.